 Climb aboard to visit another era, when railways criss-crossed southern Saskatchewan and people took the train to visit friends and family.
-Listen to stories of a bygone era as grassy hills and rolling landscapes pass by as you ride the rails.
-Based in Ogema, Southern Prairie Railway will transport you back in time with style, elegance and a bit of downhome charm.
+Listen to stories from history as grassy hills and rolling landscapes pass by as you ride the rails.
+Based in Ogema, Southern Prairie Railway will transport you back in time with style, elegance and a bit of old-fashioned charm.